HOMESCHOOLING IN South Dakota & HOMESCHOOL LAWS

 South Dakota boasts one of the nation’s most extended compulsory school attendance, mandating between twelve and thirteen years of schooling.

 As the homeschooling movement gained momentum, lawmakers established homeschooling laws.
-In the early 1990s, South Dakota passed legislation recognizing homeschooling as a legitimate educational option.
+In 1939, South Dakota passed legislation recognizing homeschooling as a legitimate educational option.

 Since then, South Dakota has been known for its favorable homeschool laws, which have attracted many from across the country to start homeschooling in South Dakota.
 The state’s low population density and rural character have also contributed to the popularity of South Dakota homeschooling.